Cosby5/All-My-Stars/README.md

 ## Arduino

 - [g3rard/OpenKnit](https://github.com/g3rard/OpenKnit) - an open project about a digital knitting machine
-- [tanmay-ty/BCI-thought-to-thought-using-arduino](https://github.com/tanmay-ty/BCI-thought-to-thought-using-arduino) - proof of concept for thought to thought communication system using a eeg headset.
 - [rsbohn/ArduinoISP](https://github.com/rsbohn/ArduinoISP) - Use the Arduino to program AVR chips.
 - [Comingle/Comingle_Example_Sketches](https://github.com/Comingle/Comingle_Example_Sketches) - Example Software sketches for our Sex toys, like The Mod or the Electric Eel
 - [bbustin/climaduino](https://github.com/bbustin/climaduino) - Open source thermostat with humidity control for the Arduino using the DHT22 sensor